-Due to these shortcomings, it would be preferable to still perform gravitational calculations outside of the lightcone, but at a reduced resolution with respect to the region within $R_{lc}$.
-This reduced resolution can be achieved by progressively merging simulation particles outside of the lightcone, to yield more massive discrete tracers that are still part of the simulation (unlike in the SDF).
-In this way, less computational resources are spent in a simulation, without any major modifications to the $N$-body solver or significant effects on the main lightcone-like output.
-This approach, dubbed Dynamic Zoom Simulations (DZS), was originally introduced in the code Gadget3 \citep[based on its predecessor Gadget2 described in][]{springel_cosmological_2005} by \cite{garaldi_dynamic_2020}.
-Their implementation managed to reduce the time taken by a simulation by up to $50\%$, while retaining $0.1\%$ accuracy, in $\Lambda$CDM, dark-matter-only setups.
+Due to these shortcomings, it would be preferable to still perform gravitational calculations outside of the light cone, but at a reduced resolution with respect to the region within $R_{lc}$.
+This reduced resolution can be achieved by progressively merging simulation particles outside of the light cone, to yield more massive discrete tracers that are still part of the simulation (unlike in the SDF).
+In this way, fewer computational resources are spent in a simulation, without any major modifications to the $N$-body solver or significant effects on the main light-cone-like output.
+This approach, dubbed dynamic zoom simulations (DZSs), was originally introduced in the code Gadget3 \citep[based on its predecessor Gadget2 described in][]{springel_cosmological_2005} by \cite{garaldi_dynamic_2020}.
+Their implementation managed to reduce the time taken by a simulation by up to $50\%$, while retaining $\sim 0.1\%$ accuracy, in $\Lambda$ cold dark matter (CDM), dark-matter-only setups.
 These results indicate that the DZS technique may offer a promising solution to mitigate the technical challenges of the next generation of cosmological simulations.
-While the Gadget3 implementation was limited to the $\Lambda$CDM framework -- and therefore did not allow the modeling of alternative cosmologies -- our work enables the use of various models across more modern codes.
+While the Gadget3 implementation was limited to the $\Lambda$CDM framework -- and therefore did not allow for the modeling of alternative cosmologies -- our work enables the use of various models across more modern codes.